Opal Guide - October's Birthstone

 1. Pick the Metal That Complements the Gem

-• Gold: Accentuates opal’s warmth and fire.
+• Gold: Accentuates opal’s warmth and golden flashes — beautiful for classic birthstone pieces.

-• Love & Calm – Peruvian Pink Opal
+• Love & Calm: Peruvian pink opal

-• Courage & Strength – Black or Fire Opal
+• Courage & Strength: Black or fire opal

 Styling Tips: How to Wear Opal Jewelry

 Stylist idea: Stack a pink opal bracelet with a white opal necklace for a romantic monochrome set.
+Rose gold brings out opal’s warm flashes, while sterling silver or white gold highlight cooler tones.

 Opal Care Tips

-Avoid
+What to Avoid

-• Chemicals (perfume, lotions, household cleaners).
+• Harsh chemicals (perfume, hairspray, lotions, household cleaners).

-• Swimming or showering with opal jewelry.
+• Swimming or showering in opal jewelry.

-• Don’t use ultrasonic or steam cleaners.
+• Ultrasonic or steam cleaners.

 Is Opal a Good Gift?